General anaesthesia: Biochemical mechanism of action

 The biochemical mechanism of action of general anaesthetics is not fully understood.
 Anaesthetics have myriad sites of action and affect the central nervous system (CNS) at several levels.
 General anaesthesia interrupts or changes the functions of CNS components including the cerebral cortex, thalamus, reticular activating system, and spinal cord.
 Theories of anaesthesia identify target sites in the CNS, neural networks and arousal circuits linked with unconsciousness, and some anaesthetics can potentially activate specific sleep-active regions.

 Two non-exclusionary mechanisms include membrane-mediated and direct protein-mediated anesthesia.
 Potential protein-mediated molecular targets are GABA_{A}, and NMDA glutamate receptors.
-General anaesthesia was thought to enhance the inhibitory transmission or to reduce the excitatory transmission of neuro signaling.
+General anaesthesia was thought to enhance the inhibitory transmission or to reduce the excitatory transmission of neuro signalling.
 Most volatile anaesthetics have been found to be a GABA_{A} agonist, although the site of action on the receptor remains unknown.
 Ketamine is a non-competitive NMDA receptor antagonist.

 The chemical structure and properties of anaesthetics, as first noted by Meyer and Overton, suggest they could target the plasma membrane.
 A membrane-mediated mechanism that could account for the activation of an ion channel remained elusive until recently.
-A study from 2020 showed that inhaled anaesthetics (chloroform and isoflurane) could displace phospholipase D2 from ordered lipid domains in the plasma membrane, which led to the production of the signaling molecule phosphatidic acid (PA).
-The signaling molecule activated TWIK-related K+ channels (TREK-1), a channel involved in anaesthesia.
+A study from 2020 showed that inhaled anaesthetics (chloroform and isoflurane) could displace phospholipase D2 from ordered lipid domains in the plasma membrane, which led to the production of the signalling molecule phosphatidic acid (PA).
+The signalling molecule activated TWIK-related K+ channels (TREK-1), a channel involved in anaesthesia.
 PLD^{null} fruit flies were shown to resist anaesthesia.
 The results established a membrane mediated target for inhaled anaesthetics.